rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 Rackspace expects no customer impact during your transition to Akamai.
-After we flip the switch to have Akamai serve a customer's content, Akamai begins supporting both new URLs and all other existing CDN provider URLs.
+After we flip the switch to have Akamai serve a customer's content, Akamai supports new URLs and all other existing CDN-provider URLs.

 This means that CDN customers who currently have Limelight URLs coded into their websites continue to serve content by using those URLs when